mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 career, roll on the Life Events table at the bottom of this page.

 MUSTERING OUT BENEFITS
-In the course of a character’s career, he may manage to save some money.
+In the course of a character's career, he may manage to save some money.
 He may also acquire equipment and other benefits from his previous employers – a scout might be mustered out of the service with a reserve scout ship, a marine might get to keep his battle